U.S. Employment Agreement

 If selecting arbitration, confirm compliance with the Federal Arbitration Act and any state-specific rules; ensure the chosen arbitration body’s rules fit your needs.
 For example, in California the employer is required to cover the arbitration costs, including the arbitrator’s fees, regardless of the case’s outcome.

 One document.
-Countless hires.
+Countless deals.

 FAQ